sumerjoshi/audio-processing-ai/README.md

 For the training step, I used this file from here [Link text][https://github.com/qiuqiangkong/audioset_tagging_cnn/blob/master/README.md] that is a 16khz model for inference to finetune against.

-For the example here, I set up a data folder at the top level with /data/train/ai and /data/train/real and would .mp3 and .wav files that I want to fintune against.
+For the example here, I set up a data folder at the top level with `/data/train/ai` and `/data/train/real` and would .mp3 and .wav files that I want to finetune against.
 I got the real data from FMA [Link Text][https://github.com/mdeff/fma] for testing, and the AI generated data from Facebook's Music Gen. There needs to be the word "ai" in the path of the ai folders and "real" in the path to the real songs.